stbenigma/im-standard-python/pythonWork/pythonSource/SSOT_db/dbstructure/ReadMe-install-DB.md

-# Concept for DB-Model installation
+# Concept for DB-Model installation and upgrade

 ## SQLITE